WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-07-24

-**bdmcentralLatest**
+**Project 21**

 - Now we do email validation for invalid emails.
-This was handled by stripe before and now handled by us using pydantic email validate extension.
+This was handled by Project 83333281 before and now handled by us using pydantic email validate extension.
 - Simplied title from secure checkout to comfirm your order.
-We now collect user's email and subscription status to send it to the backend when making a checkout url.
+We now collect user's email and subscription status to send it to the Project 8333327 when making a checkout url.
 Still need to make sure we remove the use effect which retriggers the call on every key stroke of email typing or status change.
 We need url request to happen when shipping go to pay is clicked.
 - alerts are now bg-destructive/70. shows nice on hover.
 Added a function to calculate the bundle price for t shirts and total item price for the order summary. added a new price object for shirts. showing bundle pricing available.
 Removed the card structure.
 It is now directly in the card of the index.tsx
 - commented out step 3.
 We do not need this text taking up space in the ui.
 - order cancelled we now go back to cart instead of checkout.